 - Fishing community sustainability & well-being

 Fellowships match the goals and needs of young fishermen today with host organizations engaged in fisheries-related projects.
 Fellowships are structured to provide opportunity, experience and support to young fishing leaders through mentorship, professional development and hands-on learning.
-In 2017, AMCC is working with five partner organizations to offer fellowships based in Homer, Sitka, Fairbanks and Anchorage.
+In 2018-2019, AMCC will work with partner organizations to offer fellowships based in Homer, Juneau, Kodiak, and Anchorage.

-The Young Fishing Fellows Program is funded by the National Fish and Wildlife Foundation.
-For inquiries about YFFP, please contact email@example.com.
+The Young Fishing Fellows Program is funded by the National Fish and Wildlife Foundation and the Edgerton Foundation.
+For inquiries about YFFP, please contact firstname.lastname@example.org

 Which organizations are hosting fellowships?